venici2606/NumberOne/README.md

 Our vision is to create a system that will manage different exercise programs for a home workout,based on different exercises,equipment, intensity level and duration; as well as the users have the possibility to be awarded a pre-made program or tailor their own program.
 An exercise program that is tailored specifically to your preference,is a great way to stay fit.
 The main functionality of this project is to generate exercises according to user's preference.
-Our system is effective and easy to use.Then only thing you need to do, is to "Run" the ExerciseManager class.
+Our system is effective and easy to use.The only thing you need to do, is to "Run" the ExerciseManager class.
 ExerciseManager is the class that includes most of the methods, and connects the classes together.
 So,while running the ExerciseManager, every input value of the other classes will be added, and you will be able to see the output of the system.